Anna Karoline: as freight vessel

 The jekt was not easy to sail, but they could carry much cargo compared to the materials used for the vessel.
 It was thus probably due to economy that they became so popular.
 The last jekts were built in Trøndelag.
 By the early 20th century the jekt had been replaced by larger sailing vessels and steamships.

 For centuries jekts were important for Northern Norway's export of stockfish.
 Each jekt could make two voyages a year to Bergen with this cargo, the city had for many hundred years monopoly on trading with Northern Norway.
 After the stockfish cargo had been loaded in Bergen the jekt would return with goods that Northern Norway did not produce.

 Life of Anna Karoline

 Anna Karoline was built in 1876 for Arnt O. Eggen, Oluf Nøst and Ole Vandsvik.
 The name Anna Karoline were composed from the names of the three first owners.

 Anna Karoline served as a cargo vessel and the cargo changed depending on what owners she had, time of the year and where she was stationed.
 When Ole Vandsvik was one of the owners Anna Karoline started the new year with a voyage to Lofoten to buy fish.
-The fish was salted on board the vessel and she returned in May to Kiran in Roan where the fish was dried.
-While the fish was drying the jekt was transporting timber from Namsen to Northern Norway.
+The fish was salted on board the vessel and she returned in May to Kiran in Roan Municipality where the fish was dried.
+While the fish was drying the jekt was transporting timber from the river Namsen to Northern Norway.
 When the fish had dried the vessel was loaded with stockfish, and sailed to Bergen.
 The vessel was also used for transporting herring and as sleeping quarters during fishing.